internetstandards/Internet.nl/documentation/Customize.md

 [lang].conn.ipv6.example.nl
 ```

-where [lang] is the 2 letter ISO 639-1 language code.
+where [lang] is the language code added to LANGUAGE.

+You can remove languages you don't intend to support.

 Then, update the site using the procedure in [documentation/Docker-forked.md](Docker-forked.md) to rebuild the front accordingly.